Dvorak keyboard layout: Hand alternation and finger repetition

 It is claimed that words involving both hands can be typed faster than words involving only one hand, and with more hand alternation there is, the faster it can be typed.
 This improvement comes from splitting the workload more evenly between the two hands.

 The QWERTY layout has more than 3,000 words that are typed on the left hand alone and about 300 words that are typed on the right hand alone (the aforementioned word "minimum" is a right-hand-only word).
 In contrast, with the Dvorak layout, only a few words are typed using only the left hand and even fewer use the right hand alone.
-This is because most syllables require at least one vowel, and, in a Dvorak layout, all the vowels (and "y") fall on the left side of the keyboard.
+This is because most syllables require at least one vowel, and, in a Dvorak layout, all the vowels (including "y") fall on the left side of the keyboard.

 However, this benefit dwindles for longer words, because one English syllable can contain numerous consonants (as in "schmaltz" or "strengths").

 Standard keyboard

-QWERTY enjoys advantages with respect to Dvorak due to the fact that it is the de facto standard keyboard:
+QWERTY enjoys advantages over Dvorak, due to the fact that it is the de facto standard keyboard: